justdeen/Express-basics-V1/README.md

 ## 💬 Simple Comment Website

 This website allows users to view, create, edit, and delete comments.
-It uses EJS templates to render the comments and provide a simple user UI.
+It uses EJS templates to render the comments and provide a simple user user interface.

 ## 🪄 Features of the Comment Website